 The Minor Variance process takes approximately 2-3 weeks from the date of submission of a complete application to the Development Officer’s issuance of an Order.
 To confirm the timeline for your application, please contact us.

 To initiate a Variance application (regular or minor), the following application requirements must be submitted to the MWPD:

 - Detailed site plan

-- Status of Title(s) for all land subject to the application.
-The Status of Title(s) cannot be more than 30 days old
+- Status of Title(s) for all land subject to the application if the land has changed owners in the last 30 days.
+The Status of Title(s) cannot be more than 30 days old.

 - Fees in accordance with the MWPD’s Fee Structure By-Law